MarkZH/vintagebackup/README.md

                         The path of a text file containing a list of files and folders to exclude from backups.
 Each line in the file should contain one exclusion.
 Wildcard characters like * and ? are allowed.
+  -v, --verify          Verify the integrity of the just completed backup by comparing
+                        the contents of the backed up files with the contents of the files in the user folder.
+Backup files that don't match will by marked for copying by changing their access and modification times.
   -l LOG, --log LOG     Where to log the activity of this program.
 A file of the same
                         name will be written to the backup folder.
 The default is backup.log in the user's home folder.